ArisAlt/BAgent/README.md

 active.
 Each event is mapped to an action from the environment's action space and written to `logs/demonstrations/log_<timestamp>.jsonl` by default.
 Pass `--log` to override the file path and `--manual` to collect your own actions;
 omit `--manual` for automated playback.
+Use `--window-title` if the EVE window title differs from the default.

 As of version 0.4.4 the recorder stores the pre-action observation in the pickled buffer so training from `demo_buffer.pkl` matches the JSONL log.